alco/chatty/README.md

 ## Usage

-You need to set the following environment paramters for the `:chatty` app:
+You need to set the following environment parameters for the `:chatty` app:

   * `:nickname` – the nick to use when connecting and identifying with NickServ
   * `:channels` – a list of channel names to join upon connect